+Students can declare the pre-major at any time while in good academic standing.

+Quarter Grade Quarter

+MATH 31A or 31AL PIC 10A

+MATH 31B PHYSICS 1A

+MATH 32A

+MATH 32B Two courses chose n from:

+MATH 33A ECON 11

+MATH 33B CHEM 20A

+CHEM 20B

-PRE-MAJOR: 10 COURSES Students can declare the pre-major at any time while in good academic standing.
-Grade Quarter Quarter Grade MATH 31A or 31AL PIC 10A MATH 31B PHYSICS 1A MATH 32A MATH 32B Two courses chosen from: MATH 33A ECON 11 MATH 33B CHEM 20A CHEM 20B LIFESCI 7A The mathematics sequenced courses are calculated separately from the other preparation for the major PHYSICS 1B or 5B courses and must be completed with a minimum overall PHYSICS 1C or 5C 2.5 grade-point average and a grade of "C" or better in each course.
-Repetition of more than two mathematics PHILOS 31 sequenced courses, or of any mathematics sequenced PHILOS 132 course more than once, results in automatic dismissal from the major.
+The mathematics sequenced courses are calculated separately from the other preparation for the major courses and must be completed with a minimum overall 2.5 grade-point average and a grade of "C" or better in each course.
+Repetition of more than two mathematics sequenced courses, or of any mathematics sequenced course more than once, results in automatic dismissal from the major.